straydogstudio/film_roll/README.md

 	</div>
 ```

-Using non `<div>` tags as children is untested, but may work, depending on the tag.
+Using non `<div>` tags as children is untested, but may work, depending on the tag and styling.

 ###Create